 In the vast majority of cases, Section 173 Agreements are made between a local council and a landowner, or between a council and a person who it is anticipated will become the owner of the land.

-However, there may also be additional parties who are bound by the terms of an agreement.
-For example, a planning authority or a developer interested in using the land may also be included in the contract.
+There may also be additional parties who are bound by the terms of an agreement, like a planning authority, or a developer interested in using the land.

-It’s also important to point out that a Section 173 Agreement can be registered over the title to the land in question.
-This means that not only are current landowners and occupiers bound by the agreement, but future landowners and occupiers as well.
+A Section 173 Agreement can also be registered over the title to the land in question, so that not only current landowners and occupiers are bound by the agreement, but future landowners and occupiers as well.
 For example, an agreement may prohibit the development of a particular parcel of land for residential purposes now and for a specific time period into the future.

 How can I get a Section 173 Agreement drawn up?

 A Section 173 Agreement is an important legal document, so it’s vital to obtain independent legal advice before having a contract drawn up.
 The process generally runs as follows:

 - An agreement is prepared by solicitors acting on behalf of you or your local council.
 The contract must be prepared to the satisfaction of all parties entering the agreement, so if your solicitor draws up the agreement it will then need to be approved by the council’s solicitors.

 - You will need to cover the legal costs incurred in the preparation of the document.

 - Any Section 173 Agreement must be approved and signed by the council at a council meeting.

 - Following this, the agreement can be registered on the title to the land.